emqx/cloud-docs/en_US/deployments/byoc_prerequisite.md

 ## Domain Name and Certificate

 Prepare a domain name and TLS/SSL certificate for the EMQX service in advance.
-EMQX Cloud supports custom one-way TLS/SSL authentication and only supports specifying TLS/SSL certificates during the deployment.
+EMQX Cloud BYOC supports custom one-way TLS/SSL authentication and only supports specifying TLS/SSL certificates during the deployment.
 The certificate can be a self-signed certificate or a CA-signed certificate.
 Please refer to the TLS/SSL Configuration-Certificate Requirements for SSL certificate format requirements.

 ## BYOC License